sroeschus/sroeschus.github.io/content/projects/index.md

 # List of patch series
 The following is a list of the more important patch series that I developed and that have been upstreamed.
 The list is ordered in chronological order.
-In parentheses it contains the date when the most current version of the patch series was submitted and which subsystems were part of the patch series.
+After the title it contains the linux release when the most current version of the patch series was submitted and which subsystems were part of the patch series.
 The subsystem names are abbreviated with the commmon short names from the kernel directory names:
 - block = block layer